bitrix24/b24restdocs/api-reference/catalog/product-property-enum/catalog-product-property-enum-get.md

-# Get the value of the list property by ID catalog.productPropertyEnum.get
+# Get the value of the list property by the identifier catalog.productPropertyEnum.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}